tom-berend/jsxgraph-wrapper-typescript/README.md

 [JSXGraph](https://jsxgraph.uni-bayreuth.de/wp/index.html) is amazing for creating geometry constructions, writing games, building dashboards, and teaching coding.

 But building a JSXGraph construction is finicky.
-JSXGraph constructions use a single `create()` function, with over 100 overloads, requiring frequent references to the [API Reference](https://jsxgraph.org/docs/index.html) and debugging with the browser console.
-There are over 1,000 attributes and methods, so you might as well keep that API Reference page open
+JSXGraph constructions use a single `create()` function, with over 100 overloads, so VSCode can't help you with completions, signatures, or discovery.
+There are over 1,000 attributes and methods.
+You won't get far without the console debugger and [API Reference](https://jsxgraph.org/docs/index.html) pages open.

 This wrapper provides a [TypeScript](https://www.typescriptlang.org/) replacement for the `create()` function, optimized for scaffolding with VSCode.
-It provides type-checking, syntax checking, and object discovery, plus completion help for most of the attributes, fields, and methods.
+It provides type-checking, syntax checking, completions, and object discovery.
+It offers almost 100% coverage of attributes, fields, and methods.
 The syntax is familiar if you already know JSXGraph, and delightful if you don't.

 Visit the [TSXGraph Playground](https://cheeseandcrackers.ca/playground/) to try it out.

 Don't use TypeScript?
-It's still great.
+The wrapper's `d.ts` file will still scaffold for you.
 Hover over the tokens of the JavaScript examples in the `JS_examples` directory.

 | **JSXGraph**    | **TSXGraph** | comment |